 When Summer started, the beautiful Jamie-Lynn Sigler asked me to be a guest on her podcast Mama Said.
 Of course my first instinct was NO. And then- Why would you want me on there?
 (But I told that inner chatty asshole suffering from Imposter Syndrome to shut the F up and replied that I would LOVE TO DO IT.
 Because that was the real truth.)

 And we booked it for September, and this weekend it happened.
 It's been so long since I had done anything like that- just myself.
 It was out of character for who I have been feeling like for so long, but - it is absolutely IN character with the real me- if that makes any sense.
-I drove by myself.
 I stayed in a hotel BY MYSELF.
 At first I was a little nervous with myself, like it was a first date.
 So, do you come here often? (actually no.) And then in tiny little droplets I remembered me.
 The me I've been before and after marriage and kids and everything in between.

 I took a long walk that evening up and down Wilshire and all the tiny side streets in Beverly Hills.
 Nostalgia smacked me in the face repeatedly.
 I can't believe this used to be part of my life- Los Angeles.
 It's a place that feels so familiar yet so far removed from my day to day now.
 I loved it then.
 I love my life now, here in the Central Valley.
 But the rapid movement of time, and the ability to hold only so many memories at once scared me.
 How did I forget all about this part of my life?